-HIM 175 Coding I (3) II.
+HIM 175 Coding I (3) Sp.
 Introduce students in the medical records field to the Current Procedural Terminology coding system, the Health Care Facility coding system, and the Resource Based Relative Value System reimbursement schemes.
+To be taken concurrently with HIM 176.
+Prerequisites: HIM 120, ALH 106, ALH 110.

-HIM 176 Coding I Lab (1) ii.
+HIM 176 Coding I Lab (1) Sp.
 To be taken concurrently with HIM 175.

-HIM 177 Classification Systems (Coding) II (3) iii.
+HIM 177 Classification Systems (Coding) II (3) Su.
 A continuation of Coding I, in which the student will study and apply more advanced and specialized ICD-9CM coding principles including the prospective payment system of reimbursement commonly used in the United States.
 Diagnosis Related Groups (DRG's) will be integrated throughout the course work.
+To be taken concurrently with HIM 178.
+Prerequisite: HIM 175/176.

-HIM 178 Classification Systems (Coding) Lab II (1) ii.
+HIM 178 Classification Systems (Coding) Lab II (1) Su.
 Provides a laboratory setting for the application of coding practices learned in HIM 177.
 To be taken concurrently with HIM 177.